 More specifically: Qualtrics Video Feedback.

 With Qualtrics Video Feedback, you can bring insights to life through the power of video and leverage:

-- Topic and sentiment analysis: Surface exactly how respondents feel and why they feel that way with sentence-level topic and sentiment analysis, driven by AI-powered tools.
+- AI-powered topic and sentiment analysis: Pull out the most significant insights by. uncovering exactly how respondents feel and why they feel that way – all with the power of sentence-level topic and sentiment analysis, powered by AI.

-- Customized auto-generated showreels of video feedback: Video clips are brought together to tell powerful stories that create connections and empathy, and help brands make better business decisions.
+- Customized showreels of video feedback: Video clips can be brought together to tell powerful stories that create connections and empathy, and help brands make better business decisions.